-The Prince of Egypt Musical has announced it plans to reopen in London’s West End.
+The Prince of Egypt Musical has announced it will play its final performance in London’s West End in January.

 However shows were quickly cancelled when the pandemic forced theatres to shutdown in March.